 This is pretty much what it says – selling in a panic when the currency prices are low and seem to be going further down.
 It is an example of how emotions can affect the market.

 The investment of time and power to perform crypto mining.
 It’s seen as the proof needed to show that work has been done, after which this is exchanged for coins.

 Pump And Dump (PND)

 The coordinated effort to pump coins into the market to raise their value artificially inflates the price.
 This is why sudden growth in cryptocurrencies must sometimes be treated with scepticism before buying into the sudden rush.
 Some PND tactics do increase the value of a coin over time.
 However, they typically cause instability in the market.

 The efficiency of your investment in the crypto market, usually in the form of an increase in profit.

 Relative Strength Index (RSI)

 An indication of the oscillations in the market over time.
-It’s used to track price gains and losses data over a period in order to glean the pace and movement of price fluctuations.
+It’s used to track price gains and losses data over a period to glean price fluctuations’ pace and movement.

-If you “short”, you would bet that a particular currency’s value price is going to fall or depreciate soon.
-Shorting can result in large profits, but is extremely risky due to the volatile nature of the market.
+If you “short”, you would bet that a particular currency’s value price will fall or depreciate soon.
+Shorting can result in large profits but is extremely risky due to the volatile nature of the market.

 In cryptocurrency terminology, this is a contract in the form of software.
-It has the same functions as a regular digital contract, but now with the added functionality of the decentralized blockchain system.
+It has the same functions as a regular digital contract, but now with the added functionality of the decentralised blockchain system.